 Ulysses J. Balis, M.D., University of Michigan Medical School, Ann Arbor, MI and Thomas J. Flotte, M.D.
 Mayo Clinic, Rochester, MN

-As an enabling condition for the more detailed discussions to follow, this course will open with an overview of salient optical theory as it applies to microscopy.
+As an enabling condition for subsequent more detailed discussions, this course will open with an overview of the core optical theory as it applies to microscopy.
 This section will include coverage of: classic optics, parts of the microscope and what they do, aberration and Köhler illumination.
-Extensive coverage will be provided for fluorescence microscopy and quantitative imaging techniques, as these are rapidly becoming de regure competencies for routine surgical pathology.
-Knowledge of these fundamental concepts will then allow the participant to more effectively grasp subsequent coverage of the numerous more specialized technical developments in microscopy including: digital photomicrography, optical resolution and operation, digital capture technology and camera selection.
+Knowledge of these fundamental concepts will then allow the participant to more effectively grasp subsequent coverage of the numerous technical developments in microscopy including: digital photomicrography, optical resolution and operation, digital capture technology and camera selection.

 Finally, the course will conclude with a section on the most recent and promising technologies and methodologies and post-capture computational processing transformations that are relevant to both diagnostic and prognostic use-cases, including: whole slide scanning, multispectral imaging, multiplexed in situ hybridization and finally, image searching / content-based image retrieval.
 This section will make use of both didactic material and interactive demonstrations to highlight concepts of interest.